Trump White House, Congress facing unclear coronavirus implications

 However, Sen. Lindsey Graham, R-S.C., chairman of the Senate Judiciary Committee, said he intends to go forward with Barrett's hearing as planned and senators will be allowed to join virtually if necessary.

-Others who have tested positive include White House senior aide Hope Hicks and Republlican National Committee Chairwoman Ronna McDaniel.
+Others who have tested positive include White House senior aide Hope Hicks and Republican National Committee Chairwoman Ronna McDaniel.

 CLICK HERE TO GET THE FOX NEWS APP